 - 1. Issue the mmvdisk pdisk change --rg rgname --pdisk pdiskname -suspend command to suspend one pdisk. - 2.
 Issue the external tool to update disk firmware. - 3.
 Run the mmvdisk pdisk change --rg rgname --pdisk pdiskname -resume to resume the pdisk. - 4.
-Repeat step 1 to 3 to make sure all pdisks firmware gets updated. - 5.
+Repeat steps a to step c to make sure all pdisks firmware gets updated. - 5.
 On the RG master node, issue the tschrecgroup --rg ALL --path-discovery enable command to trigger GNR load new firmware level for all pdisks. - Case 2: Upgrade disk firmware in batch